Bluetip: History

+While still playing in Bluetip, Jason Farrell began writing music that differed from the band's usual style, which led him to form Retisonic with former Bluetip and Garden Variety member Joe Gorelick on drums and Jim Kimball on bass.
 The band Red Hare was formed in 2013 by three former members of Bluetip (Farrell, Gorelick, and Dave Stern) and three former members of both Swiz and Sweetbelly Freakdown (Farrell, Stern, and Shawn Brown.
 The band has been known to performs Swiz songs in some live performances, in addition to original Red Hare songs.